 When it comes time a sell a house with a private sewer system, you’ll need to disclose some additional details to potential home buyers.
 This information will be important to allow the future owner to obtain the required permits and to continue properly maintaining the septic system.

 These private sewer systems are common in St. Tammany and Tangipahoa Parish.
 This rural area experienced rapid growth years ago and has subdivisions, like Tammany Hills, that have small lots with no community sewer system.
+In fact, St. Tammany Parish has an estimated 35,000 sewage treatment systems at individual homes and businesses, more than any other parish in Louisiana.

 Types of Sewer Systems